Houston High School (Tennessee): History

-1994 Tornado
+1994 tornado

 On November 27, 1994, a strong F2 tornado tore through the school and the surrounding area.
 Large sections of wall, windows, and parts of the roof were severely damaged.
 The damage was so great that the school was condemned, and the next month was spent making repairs.
 Students were bused to nearby Germantown High School during the repairs.

 Athletics

 HHS athletic teams have earned 34 TSSAA state championships, including three girls state championships during the fall of 2015 (cross country, golf, and soccer), and have received "Best of the Preps" recognition in suburban Shelby County for the last eighteen years (1999–2016).

 The Houston Mustangs football program has produced college players, with the most notable alumni being New England Patriots Defensive Tackle David Nugent and Washington Redskins Defensive End Jeremy Jarmon.
 The football program won its first state championship in 2023 and was state runner up in 2024.

 Former Mustang pitcher, Matt Cain, played 13 seasons in Major League Baseball (MLB) for the San Francisco Giants (Pitcher).
 A two-time World Series champion, Cain is regarded as a central figure of the Giants' success in the 2010s for his pitching and leadership.
 Cain threw the 22nd perfect game in Major League Baseball history on June 13, 2012.

 Beginning with the 2020–21 season, former NBA player Mike Miller was hired as the head boys' basketball coach.
-He has immediately established Houston as one of the top teams in the state after recruiting several highly touted prospects.
+He has immediately established Houston as one of the top teams in the state after recruiting several touted prospects.

-Fine Arts
+Fine arts

 In 2015, the band traveled to New York City to perform at Carnegie Hall.
 The marching band has been given multiple awards, notably the Chancellor's Cup for the Large School Division in the Vanderbilt Marching Invitational for 6 of the last 8 years (as of 2014).
 The Houston High Vocal Program is also acclaimed, with their a cappella group winning second at Nationals.